ivanjovanovic/ivanjovanovic.github.com/source/_posts/2012-02-11-nobody-cares-about-your-software-is-a-very-dangerous-point-of-view.markdown

 Most of the people are big generalizators.
-When they want to say something, it is easier to tell it in more general way, because getting into details need explanations and can remove focus from te point.
+When they want to say something, it is easier to tell it in more general way, because getting into details need explanations and can remove focus from the point.
 That works for some cases, but there are cases when we can't simplify things more than the problem allows.